varsha2316/ecommerse_django/README.md

 18. As a User, I should be able to remove products
 19. As a User, I should be able to add more than 1 product to shopping bag
 20. As a User, I should be able to remove product to shopping bag
+21. As a super user be able to manage (edit) products from website
+22. As a super user be able to remove products from website

 ## Features Left to Implement